fauna/fauna-dotnet/README.md

 > [!CAUTION]
 > This driver is currently under development and should not be used for production.

 This driver can only be used with FQL v10, and is not compatible with earlier versions of FQL.
-To query your databases with earlier API versions, see the [faunadb](https://pkg.go.dev/github.com/fauna/faunadb-go/v4) version.
+To query your databases with earlier API versions, see [faunadb-csharp](https://github.com/fauna/faunadb-csharp).

 See the [Fauna Documentation](https://docs.fauna.com/fauna/current/) for additional information how to configure and query your databases.